U.S. ship captain released by Venezuela, charges dropped

 The U.S. embassy in Caracas declined to comment, but a spokesman for the Venezuelan government confirmed that the matter had been resolved.

-The captain's detention followed last month's arrest of another U.S. citizen, who was accused of entering illegally from neighboring Colombia and denounced as a possible "mercenary" by President Hugo Chavez.
+The captain's detention followed last month's arrest of another U.S. citizen, who was accused of entering illegally from neighbouring Colombia and denounced as a possible "mercenary" by President Hugo Chavez.

 Chavez, a socialist seeking re-election next month, is a ferocious critic of Washington, and his nearly 14-year rule has been characterized by frequent bilateral incidents.